Hortensia Saga

 Hortensia Saga: Ao no Kishidan (オルタンシア・サーガ -蒼の騎士団-, Orutanshia Sāga: Ao no Kishidan) was a Japanese free-to-play role-playing video game developed and published by f4Samurai and Sega.
 It was released in Japan in April 2015 for Android and iOS devices.
 The game ended service in May 2022.
 An anime television series adaptation produced by Liden Films aired from January to March 2021.

+Plot

+The Kingdom of Hortensia has been protected by its two vassal states, Olivier and Camellia, for centuries.
+One day, however, Camellia decides to rebel against its allies.
+The situation gets worse upon the arrival of monsters.
+Hortensia is forced to fight in order to stop the rebellion and restore peace to the land.